syedqhairunnisa9/Oracle_Notes/Performance_tuning/Bulk Binding.md

 ##### In-Bind
  Values from PLSQL engine is assigned to SQl Engine
  Eg: INSERT, UPDATE,MERGE
+ ###### FOR ALL
+ In-Bind can be achieved using FOR ALL statement.
+Using the it converts collection into a table format

 ##### Out-Bind
 Values from SQLengine returned back to PLSQL Engine